aroneklund/DTU-27626-cancer/README.md

         $TRIM_GALORE --fastqc --fastqc_args $args --gzip --quality 20 --trim-n --length 50\
         --trim1 --output_dir $outdir --paired $f1t $f2t

-Q2: What does --quality 20 argument mean?
+Q2: What does the argument `--quality 20` mean?
 Get help by running:

         $TRIM_GALORE --help

 Set up new variables for the newly created files.
 I assume the validated and filtered files were created in your working directory (for me this is /home/27626/exercises/cancer/ so you can find these files there if you need them).

         f1n_val=TCRBOA2-N-WEX.read1.fastq.bz2_val_1.fq.gz
         f2n_val=TCRBOA2-N-WEX.read2.fastq.bz2_val_2.fq.gz